blackappsolutions/core-content-jobs/README.md

     * http(s)://user:pass@host/rest_put_path
     You can use this property for
       * `xmlExport`-Jobs to provide a storage location.
       * `xmlImport`-Jobs to provide a zip with content to import.
-For example: https://black-app-solutions.de/form-editor-test-data-1-SNAPSHOT-content.zip
       * `cleanXmlExportsInS3Bucket`-Jobs to provide a s3-Bucket folder path like `s3://myBucketName/myStorageFolder/`
     <br/><br/>
     **Note:** If you want to use s3 buckets, keep in mind, that you can define only ONE bucket per system at the moment,